AnggaR96s/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## I heard there was a new store called Moderation.
+They have everything there